 Carvalho da Rocha stressed the goal could only be achieved with the establishment of more infrastructure, transfer of knowledge and technological innovation with stress to the expansion of national optical fibre retransmission points and implementation of submarine cables of the digital library and relevant networks across the country.

-Currently Unitel and Movicel are the two major providers of mobile phone and internet services in Angola.
+Currently Unitel and Movicel were the two major providers of mobile phone and internet services in Angola.
+Enditem